We're tracking perfect brackets in the 2019 NCAA tournament | NCAA.com

 - 2:50 PM: It only took the first two games of the tournament — where 10-seed Minnesota and 3-seed LSU won — to get rid of almost three quarters of our perfect brackets.
 Only 25.6 percent of brackets remain perfect in our Bracket Challenge Game.
 We won't be able to track other major games accurately until we get to a smaller number, but we'll keep checking and update this post throughout the tournament.

-The longest we've ever seen a bracket stay perfect is 39 straight games, which happened in 2017.
+So 39 is the record we went with prior to this year.
+With more than three decades of online and paper brackets to sift through — the current format has existed since 1985 — and with somewhere between an estimated 60 million to 100 million brackets filled out every year, the odds are decent that someone, somewhere has done better.
+Determining an official record is made even more difficult by the fact that online games only recently have begun comprehensive record-keeping.

+We could find no verified brackets that have been perfect into the Sweet 16 (through 48 games) at all.
+There was a widely reported instance of a bracket that was perfect through two rounds in 2010, but there was no way to verify the bracket’s authenticity.
+It had been entered in an online game where picks could be altered between rounds according to a Deadspin report at the time.

-Last season, no bracket lasted through even the first round, as 16-seed UMBC's historic upset of top-overall seed Virginia busted every bracket that had managed to stay perfect through the first 28 games of the tournament.
+2018: Last season, no bracket lasted through even the first round, as 16-seed UMBC's historic upset of top-overall seed Virginia busted every bracket that had managed to stay perfect through the first 28 games of the tournament.
+Before that game, there were 25 brackets that were still perfect, but all picked Virginia to beat UMBC.

+2017: The 2017 tournament saw the longest perfect bracket we'd ever seen at the time, which lasted 39 games before getting an incorrect pick.
+That bracket was the only one across tens of millions of brackets we tracked to make it through 37 games unscathed, but when 5-seed Iowa State lost to 4-seed Purdue 80-76 in the 40th game of the tournament, its perfect run was over.

+2016: Three years ago was the shortest run we've seen since we started tracking, when the last perfect bracket lasted just 25 correct picks before 7-seed Wisconsin took down 10-seed Pittsburgh in the first round.

 HOW LIKELY IS IT?